lumeland/lume.land/docs/getting-started/use-plugins.md

 operations that you may want to do are already implemented in Lume in the form of [plugins](/plugins/).

-Plugins provide a extremely simple interface to configure Lume to perform operations like [transpile JavaScript](../../plugins/esbuild.md), [transform images](../../plugins/transform_images.md), [generate site maps](../../plugins/sitemap.md), etc. Plugins cover the common
+Plugins provide an extremely simple interface to configure Lume to perform operations like [transpile JavaScript](../../plugins/esbuild.md), [transform images](../../plugins/transform_images.md), [generate site maps](../../plugins/sitemap.md), etc. Plugins cover the common